jhassell/clearcharts/README.md

-# openchart
+# Open Charts
-A standard for mobile crane electronic duty chart entry and storage.
+A standard for mobile crane electronic duty chart entry, storag, and comparison.